SHMModbus/SHM_Modbus/docs/examples/stdin_to_shm.md

 ao:0x10:42.24:f32b
 ```

-> **NOTE** The endianness refers to the layout of the data in the shared memory and may differ from the Modbus master's definition of the endianness.
+> **NOTE** The endianness refers to the layout of the data in the shared memory and may differ from the Modbus servers's definition of the endianness.

 ##### passthrough
 The option ```--passthrough``` can be used to output all executed commands to stdout.